October 2, 2011

 Another interesting trend — reflected in both the U.S. report and the British report in April — is that the number of small wind turbines sold is going down, even as the sales measured by capacity go up.
 One reason is that people are buying fewer tiny wind turbines for off-grid applications, like homes or sailboats, and more are buying turbines that can provide a bit more power.

-“There’s obviously a shift over the last three years toward larger turbines,” Mr. Flowers said.
+“There’s obviously a shift over the last three years toward larger turbines,” Mr.

 - March 11, 2013